eduardoe92/LibraryProject/README.md

 - **Spring Data JPA:** For database access and manipulation.
 - **MySQL:** Database used to store data related to the library.
 - **Maven:** Dependency management and project build tool.
+- **HTML:** Markup language used to structure web content.
+- **Bootstrap:** CSS framework used to design and create the user interface.

 Thank you for your interest!